Mazid2003/Audio-to-text-grammar-score-web-app-using-AI-and-Flask/README.md

     │ └── style.css # Custom CSS with dark mode support (if needed)
 ├── templates/
-    │ └── index.html # HTML frontend with upload form & result display (you can directly include css as internal css) ├── audios_train/ # Training audio dataset (if applicable) ├── audios_test/ # Test audio files for demo └── README.md # You're here!
+    │ └── index.html # HTML frontend with upload form & result display (you can directly include css as internal css) ├── audios_train/ # Training audio dataset
+├── audios_test/ # Test audio files for demo
-├── uploads/ #audio files of the users(i.e, input files) will be stored in this folder
+├── uploads/ #audio files of the users(i.e, input files) will be stored in this folder ├── train_model.py/ # for training the grammar_model.pkl file ├── train_model.ipynb/ # for training the vectorizer.pkl file
 ```
 ## 🚀 Getting Started